SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 For other sharing options there is typically a view controller which allows the user to edit and share the content from within the app.
-Since these activities are meant to use a third party app to authenticate with ADN and complete the post.
-It makes sense to warn they user they are about to leave the app though, so a view controller which can preview the message and allow the user to cancel if the choose instead if jumping to another app.
+Since these activities are meant to use a third party app to authenticate with ADN and complete the post there is no view controller.
+It makes sense to warn they user they are about to leave the app though, so a view controller which can preview the message and allow the user to cancel if the choose instead if jumping to another app could be added later.

 ## Contributions